arunvankar03/cat-photo-app/README.md

 # cat-photo-app
-this is cat-photo-app build from freecodecamp website
+this is cat-photo-app build from freecodecamp.org